 Dentures & Partials

-If you are missing many teeth or a full arch of teeth custom dentures and partials fit snugly and securely within your hard and soft tissues.
+If you’re missing many teeth or a full arch of teeth, custom dentures and partials fit snugly and securely within your hard and soft tissues.
 We also offer implant-supported dentures and partials for a more secure fit.
+Our office recommends implant dentures because they don’t slip or rub on your gums.

 Periodontal Disease Treatment

-Gum disease is an extremely common dental concern.
-When left untreated, gum disease can cause many negative effects on your smile.
-To help our patients restore their smiles following gum disease, we offer periodontal disease treatment plans including scaling and root planing to help save your soft tissues from the harmful bacteria associated with gum disease.
+Gum disease is a highly common dental concern.
+When left untreated, gum disease can increase the risk of gum recession and tooth loss.
+Our office offers periodontal disease treatment plans that include scaling and root planing to help save your soft tissues.

 TMJ Treatment

 Jaw pain, tension headaches, and facial soreness are all symptoms of a TMJ disorder.
-To help patients manage their TMJ disorders, we offer TMJ treatment plans which include oral appliance therapy.
-With oral appliance therapy, patients can reduce the amount of unwanted tension in their jaw joints and restore their peace of mind.
+To help patients manage their TMJ disorders, we offer TMJ treatment plans that include oral appliance therapy with night guards.
+With TMJ night guards, patients can reduce the amount of unwanted tension in their jaw joints,

 Frequently Asked Questions

-We have answers to some of the most frequently asked questions about our restorative dental treatments.
+We have the answers to some of the most commonly asked questions about our restorative dental treatments.

 Are dental crowns only used after root canal treatment?

 No, crowns aren’t limited to teeth that have had root canals.
-They’re also used to restore teeth that are cracked, heavily filled, worn down, or misshapen.
-Crowns help protect and strengthen teeth that can’t support a filling alone.
-Dr. Patrick Ousborne will recommend one based on how much natural structure remains.
+We also use crowns to restore cracked, heavily filled, worn down, or misshapen teeth.
+Dental crowns help protect and strengthen teeth that can’t support a filling alone.
+Dr. Patrick Ousborne may recommend a crown for you based on how much natural structure remains.

 How soon after tooth extraction can I receive a dental implant?